-Charitable organisations are liable for income tax if they are not within the meaning of a "tax charity".
+Charitable organisations are liable for income tax if they are not within the meaning of a 'tax charity'.
 To be a tax charity means the organisation is either:

-- a registered charity, or - a non-resident charity that has been approved by Inland Revenue, or - a business that is carried on by, or for the benefit of a registered charity, for example a company which is fully owned by a tax charity.
-(From 1 April 2020 the business will need to be a registered charity itself to qualify)
+- a registered charity, or - a non-resident charity that has been approved by Inland Revenue, or - a business carried on by, or for the benefit of a registered charity, for example a company which is fully owned by a tax charity.
+The business needs to be a registered charity to qualify.

-A charitable organisation is not exempt for income tax on business income applied for charitable purposes outside New Zealand - see page 29.
+A charitable organisation is not exempt for income tax on business income applied for charitable purposes outside New Zealand - see page 28.